How do you know which grants your organization should apply for?

 Maybe there is no reason not to move forward.

 On the other hand, if you research the donor, you may learn information that indicates it might not be such a great opportunity after all.

 Example: On the funder's website, you may discover that, although the funder says it funds projects nationally, 90% of the funder's past grants have gone to organizations within the city or state where they are headquartered.
 You may also learn that, although the funding opportunity announcement says the grant range is from $25,000 to $500,000, they've never awarded a grant larger than $150,000 in the last ten years except to one large, local nonprofit.
 The average grant size is $50,000.
 This is a concern because your organization has determined that grants under $100,000 are not worth pursuing because the administrative costs are too high relative to the grant amount.
 In addition, looking at the donor's funding history, you see they rarely give grants to organizations of your size, instead favoring much smaller organizations.

-The bottom line: Looking carefully at the funding opportunity announcement is the first step when you're considering whether to apply.
-To make an informed decision about whether an opportunity is worth the effort, research the funder's giving patterns to see if they have historically funded organizations like yours.
+The bottom line: Looking carefully at the funding opportunity announcement is the first step when considering whether to apply for a grant.
+To make an informed decision about whether an opportunity is worth the effort, you should research the funder's giving patterns to see if they have historically funded organizations like yours.
 Look at the funder's website to read about their current and past grantees.
 If the funder does not release grantee information on its website, if it is a US-based foundation, look at its IRS filings (Form 990) on Guidestar.
 On the 990, you'll find the names of grantees and grant amounts listed (some foundations also add a short description of the purpose of the grant).